 Looking for part one of this piece?
 It's over here, where the selections are explained.
-So before you head to the comments to complain about your favourite scene being absent, maybe click that way, first.
+So before you head to the comments to complain about your favorite scene being absent, maybe click that way, first.

 Squall in limbo – Final Fantasy VIII

 Final Fantasy VIII gets a bit weird towards the end when everyone starts talking about time and space and all sorts of plot points that start to fall apart if you think about them for too long.
-The party wilfully manipulates Ultimecia to compress time and space so that they can jump to a point where they can confront her in person.
+The party willfully manipulates Ultimecia to compress time and space so that they can jump to a point where they can confront her in person.
 They defeat the sorceress, the game's primary antagonist, but this creates circumstances that set new events in motion, as the main player character Squall and Ultimecia are sent to our hero's childhood where he watches her pass on her powers to Edea.
 Out of time, however, Squall is stuck in some weird parallel-dimension limbo, where his memories begin to fade away, Rinoa's face gets all blurry and he's left alone in the darkness.

 Things start to get freaky and he begins to glitch out and fall down a lot, all alone on a big rock.
 Thankfully Rinoa, using her own magical powers, is able to find him and bring him back and everyone lives happily ever after.
 Except those of us that have seen those horrible hallucinations, because there's no going back from that.